abdullahfadly/GA_SD/README.md

 #### Table of content:
 * I. Intorduction
 * II.
-Web Apps Overview
+Program for calculating methods
 * III.
-Program for calculating methods
+Programs for displaying visualizations
 * IV.
-Programs for displaying visualizations
-* V. Program to create User Interface and Server
+Program to create User Interface and Server

 ## I. Introduction